szll/planetry/README.md

 end
 ```

 > **NOTE**: Each script can only have one "main" function.
-The "main" function must be the only named function in a script file.
-If you have to use other functions, please write them as unnamed functions stored in vars, like in the example above.
+The "main" function must be the only named function in the script file.
+If you have to use other functions, please write them as unnamed functions stored in vars, like "distance" in the example above.
 The reason is: on file load, planetry will parse the file for one function of the notation "function \<name\>()" and stores this \<name\> in a map, which will be used in the simulation to call this script function.

-> **ATTENTION**: Most Lua functions will return refrences, so be careful when you alter values of bodies!
+> **ATTENTION**: Most Go -> Lua functions will return refrences, so be careful when you alter values of bodies!

 #### Functions and constants available in LuaVM

-Currently available Golang functions in Lua scope are:
+Currently available Go functions in Lua scope are:
  - `getBodyByName(name string) *Body`: returns a body of the current scene by its name; the name is specified in the scene file
  - `getSteps() int`: returns the simulation steps (currently days)
  - `setPaused(paused bool)`: pauses or unpauses the simulation, depending on the `paused` value